-Eastern Europe has many hidden gems you probably never even heard of.
+Central, Southeastern and Eastern Europe has many hidden gems you probably never even heard of.
 This side of the continent may not an average travel spot for conventional travelers; and yet, it packs places that can leave you speechless.
-Eastern Europe is fresh, traditional, unique and unexpectedly beautiful.
+This part of Europe is fresh, traditional, unique and unexpectedly beautiful.
 Enjoy an off-the-beaten path experience and uncover its most spectacular cities and places of interest.

 Off the Beaten Track Travel in Eastern Europe

 Ljubljana is one of Central Europe’s most stunning cities.
 Hidden within the most secluded alpine valley and spanning Ljubljanica River, Ljubljana is an architecturally diverse, walkable and truly inspiring travel spot.
 Bikes populating the cobbled streets, laid back students, lots of cafes & bistros and abundant vegetation make the city a must-see.
 The vintage-like atmosphere of the Old Town, multitude of museums and galleries, and wealth of bridges will leave you craving for more.
 Some of Ljubljana’s most interesting attractions are The Castle, Krizanke Open Theater, Dragon Bridge, and Lake Bled where tourists will also stumble upon a fairytale-like castle and lots of pristine hiking spots.